variantstudios/wisdomwaysacupuncture.com/_posts/2016-08-06-portrait-of-a-food-meltdown-even-acupuncturists-must-find-ways-to-keep-keepin-on-when-eating-healthy-feels-too-overwhelming.md

 Because as I said, I think so many of us mistake the hard times with meaning that we’re doing “it” wrong. (“It” meaning: living life like a person who “has it all together” and does IT,&nbsp; RIGHT)

 It reminds me of new meditators who think they're doing it wrong when they can't control their thoughts and "mess up" AGAIN.
 But to paraphrase one spiritual teacher: "Ahhhh, a million thoughts a minute!
-That's wonderful...a million opportunities every minute to turn your mind back to the Divine"
+That's wonderful…a million opportunities every minute to turn your mind back to the Divine"

 And so, I say to myself and all of you who sometimes struggle with fitting healthy eating into busy lives: ”Ahhhhh, ‘messed up’ again…wonderful!
 Another opportunity to open up the cookbooks, try new amazing recipes, and get reinspired and cook”.